 In its revision of FPM’s Good Pharmaceutical Medical Practice (GPMP, forthcoming), the EPC has followed the United Kingdom’s General Medical Council’s Good Medical Practice (2013) core value of ensuring the patient’s trust in medicine, medical practitioners, and in public health institutions and the enterprises dedicated to the research and development of new medicines.

-This webinar series actively implements the FPM’s commitment to these four principles, while also examining the role they played in pharmaceutical medicine’s response to the COVID-19 pandemic as well as the role they should play in future PHEs.
+This webinar series actively implemented the FPM’s commitment to these four principles, while also examining the role they played in pharmaceutical medicine’s response to the COVID-19 pandemic as well as the role they should play in future PHEs.

 Knowledge, Skills, and Performance